rahulmsinghvi/IntroductionToDataScience/README.md

 Week-1 does not have any use case in its assignment, hence it is empty.
 Next 3 weeks folder consists of its assignemnts

-DataFiles folder also consists of few practice iPython notebooks which covers basics of pandas.
+Weekly folder also consists of few practice iPython notebooks which covers basics of pandas.
 Its naming convention is Week().ipynb